 Instant gratification feels amazing but it’s not practical for my finances.
 There is no golden egg, get rich quick scheme, or rich family member that will get bumped off for the sake of my financial win.

 If I want to be successful in my financial goals, it will take effort.
 Lots and lots of effort.

 I prefer the slow and steady method.
-This has been a brilliant application to my finances.
-It’s far from the seedy realm of instant gratification and is more like little financial bytes adjusted over a long period of time like how a river carved the Grand Canyon.
+This has been a brilliant application for my finances.
+It’s far from the seedy realm of instant gratification and is more like little financial adjustments over a long period of time like how a river carved the Grand Canyon.

 My current super-savvy-saver applications didn’t develop overnight.
 I adjusted little behaviors over time until the new behaviors were old habits, then I started with another slight upgrade.

 This method of madness reminds me of how compound interest seems like magic.